top of page

 Cruise Line Expenditure in New Zealand

-Cruise line spending is a significant contributor to New Zealand’s cruise economy, totalling $317.6 million in 2023-24.
-This included $146.2 million paid to ports and government as fees and charges, which is 46% of cruise line expenditure.
+Cruise line spending is a significant contributor to New Zealand’s tourism economy, totalling NZ$260.6 million in 2024/25.
+This included NZ$131.6 million paid to ports and the government in fees and charges, representing 50.5% of cruise line expenditure

 Passenger Expenditure in New Zealand